 Frequency: Frequency of non pathogenic variant reported listed as number of variant alleles/number of control alleles tested, like 5/132.

-DSE DB-ID: Database IDentifier; When available, links to OMIM ID's are provided.
+COL5A1 DB-ID: Database IDentifier; When available, links to OMIM ID's are provided.

 Patient ID: Internal reference to the patient, such as an hospital patient id.